JBZoo/CSV-Blueprint/README.md

 ## Disadvantages?

-There is a perception that PHP is a slow language.
+It is perceived that PHP is a slow language.
 I don't agree with that.
 You just need to know how to prepare it.
 See [Processing One Billion CSV rows in PHP!](https://dev.to/realflowcontrol/processing-one-billion-rows-in-php-3eg0).
 That is, if you do everything right, you can read, aggregate and calculate data from CSV at **~15 million lines per second**!

 * Yeah-yeah.
 I know it's not the fastest tool in the world.
 But it's not the slowest either.
 See link above.
 * Yeah-yeah.
-I know it's PHP (not Python, Go, Pyspark...).
+I know it's PHP (not Python, Go, PySpark...).
 PHP is not the best language for such tasks.
 * Yeah-yeah.
 It looks like a standalone binary.
 Right.
 Just use it, don't think about how it works.
 * Yeah-yeah.
 I know you can't use as Python SDK as part of a pipeline.